xonssh/xxh-tests/README.md

 ## xxh development environment tool

 ```
-$ ./xde --help
+$ ./xde -h
 usage: xde <command>

-xxh development environment (xde) commands:
+xxh development environment commands:

    build       Build the docker containers and get the xxh code if ./xxh is not exists
    up          Docker-compose up the containers
-   test     Run tests
+   test    t   Run tests
-   goto     Open bash on the container
+   goto    g   Open bash by the container name part
    start       Docker-compose start the containers
    stop        Docker-compose stop the containers
    remove      Docker-compose remove the containers

 Try `./xde <command> --help` to get more info.

 positional arguments:
   command     Command to run

 optional arguments:
   -h, --help  show this help message and exit

 ```